Skip to main content

 How long does it take to get fast with the soroban?

 Most learners can do simple bead addition within a few sessions.
-Reliable mental anzan on 2–3 digit numbers typically takes a few months of short daily practice — the reason NumDojo splits the curriculum into bite-sized lessons with spaced-repetition review.
+Reliable mental anzan on 2–3 digit numbers typically takes a few months of short daily practice, which is why NumDojo splits the curriculum into bite-sized lessons with spaced-repetition review.

 Train your mental abacus